c4tom/DreamDevBox/docs/getting-started/start-the-devilbox.rst

 .. important::

-   When stopping or restarting the Devilbox, ensure to also **remove stopped container** before the next startup to prevent orphaned runtime settings and always start fresh.
+   When stopping or restarting the DreamDevBox, ensure to also **remove stopped container** before the next startup to prevent orphaned runtime settings and always start fresh.

    This will prevent many common Docker issues.